lalbrow/lalbrow.github.io/content/outreach.md

 #### Public Outreach

 I used to lead public tours and observing nights at the [Townsend Teece Telescope](https://www.canterbury.ac.nz/research/research-facilities-and-equipment/townsend-teece-telescope), and I’m now involved with the [Boston chapter of Astronomy on Tap](https://astronomyontap.org/locations/boston-ma/).
-I also have experience speaking to schools and local astronomy enthusiast groups—feel free to reach out by email!
+I've been involved with the [Letters to a Pre-Scientist program](https://prescientist.org/) since moving to the United States, which has been a really fun way to connect with community.
+I also have experience speaking to schools and local astronomy enthusiast groups - feel free to reach out by email!

 ---